-Natasha Read, General Manager, Regulatory and Business Services
+Randel Donovan, A/General Manager, Regulatory and Business Services

-Telephone: 08 8429 0403 Email: natasha.read@sa.gov.au
+Telephone: 08 8429 2422 Email: randel.donovan@sa.gov.au

-Business Strategy, within the Directorate Unit of PIRSA Fisheries and Aquaculture, provides a range of services to support fisheries management.
+Business Services, within the Directorate Unit of PIRSA Fisheries and Aquaculture, provides a range of services to support fisheries management.
 These include coordinating the cost recovery process and establishing agreements with service providers; coordinating program provider reports; administering external contracts and agreements; and providing audit, financial and human resource functions.

-To provide support services to government and industry, as well as advice and facilitation of corporate related policy and management issues, through the Directorate Program that incorporates the Fisheries and Aquaculture Business Strategy unit.
+To provide support services to government and industry, as well as advice and facilitation of corporate related policy and management issues, through the Directorate Program that incorporates the Fisheries and Aquaculture Business Services unit.